cfsworkload/blue-messenger/README.md

 ![Example](images/createanapp.jpg)

-This will bring up and window to select either "Web" or "Mobile"
+This will bring up and window to select either "Web" or "Mobile".

 	3) Select "Web"
 	4) In the next window, Select "SDK for Node.js"